You're an educator at heart, so you've always found your job rewarding. It doesn't matter to you that you're not swimming in cash.

 If you're not sure about whether or not your state has special programs, be sure to check out some online databases.

 Attracting talent is a priority for many school districts and low-income neighborhoods.
-As a result, teachers who have higher credentials are often given a few extra opportunities for loan forgiveness.
+As a result, teachers who have higher credentials are often given a few extra opportunities for student loan forgiveness programs.

-The idea here is that these teachers have more loans than others since they've attended graduate school.
-A lot of the loans which target credentials allow teachers to use their awards to pay back the loans they took out for graduate school.
+The idea here is that these teachers have more student loans than others since they've attended graduate school.
+A lot of the programs which target credentials allow teachers to use their awards to pay back the loans they took out for graduate school.

 Keep in mind that these programs aren't federal programs.
 Many of them are offered at the state level, so you'll have to do your own research to find out if any programs are offered in your state.